SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

   three certificates in a chain that can be used for the certificate verification).
 ```

 To configure the server certificate, first copy the server certificate to the message broker.
-For the purposes of this example, assume the server certificate file is named “mycert.pem”.
+For the purposes of this example, assume the server certificate file is named "mycert.pem".

 ```
 # copy sftp://[<username>@]<ip-addr>/<remote-pathname>/mycert.pem /certs